AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 ![](/img/img37.png)

 And there you have it!
 The Data Warehouse in Activity-Schema ready to store millions rows of data under different activity that can be self-joined via timestamp, entity or attributes.
-Here I have built the simple report on sessions by channels and countries.
+Here, I have built a simple report on sessions by channels and countries.

 ![](/img/img38.png)

 ## Conclusion

 In this article we have discussed OLTP vs OLAP databases, also talked about the differences between the Star-Schema and Activity-Schema.
 Further we have setup the ClickHouse environment and created activity.stream table.
-We have extracted Google Analytics Data and transformed it into Activity-Schema format, and finally uploaded it to our Data Warehouse named activity.stream.
+Next, we extracted Google Analytics data, transformed it into the Activity-Schema format, and finally uploaded it to our Data Warehouse named activity.stream.

 If you want to dive into Data Warehousing, then you should learn MPP or Massive Parallel Processing.
 MPP is the technical approach to set your OLAP database to ingest data from different shards, which is the seperate units of clustered CPU working in parallel and then sharing the processed data with one another.
 Pretty cool stuff!

-Another point to keep in mind is that in this article we have performed ETL mannually.
-And the crucial skill in Data Analytics and Engineering is to be able to automate this work flow.
+Another point to keep in mind is that in this article, we have performed ETL mannually.
+And a crucial skill in Data Analytics and Engineering is to be able to automate this workflow.
 For that purpose the Data Orchestration tools like Apache Airflow is very usefull.
 We will cover it in the next articles, very soon.

-I hope you have enjoyed reading this article!
+I hope you have enjoyed reading this article !